Donitzo/godot-simple-portal-system/README.md

 ## Setup Instructions

 > **Note**: Portals are resource-intensive to render and consume texture memory.
 Disable portals that are far away from the player by using `disable_viewport_distance`.
 Furthermore, if you have many portals, consider enabling `destroy_disabled_viewport` to conserve texture memory, as this will destroy the viewport of disabled portals.
+However, this may potentially cause a small hickup when the viewport is re-created midgame.

 > **Note**: Ensure that the parent hierarchy of the portal is uniformly scaled.
 Non-uniform scaling in the parent hierarchy can introduce skewing effects, which may lead to unexpected or incorrect behavior of the portal.
 However, scaling the portal itself in a non-uniform way is okay since it is handled by the transformations.